-- 1) Choose Tools > Gallery or click the Gallery icon on the Standard toolbar. - 2) Select a theme. - 3) Select an object with a single click. - 4) Drag and drop the image into the document.
-(See Figure 4.)
-You can also right-click on the object and choose Insert > Copy.
+- Choose the Gallery deck in the Sidebar or the menu Tools > Gallery or click the Gallery icon on the Standard toolbar (in Writer and Calc) or the Drawing toolbar (in Impress and Draw). - 2) Select a theme. - 3) Select an object with a single click. - 4) Drag and drop the image into the document.
+(See Figure 3.) - 5) You can also right-click on the object and choose Insert > Copy.